LassoSoft/LassoGuide/lasso_guide_source/operations/ldap.rst

    (cn=*Doe)
    (cn=John Doe)

-Two or more filters can be combined using a logical operator "&" for and, "|" for or, or a filter can be negated using "!" for not.
+Two or more filters can be combined using the logical operators "and" (``&``) or "or" (``|``), or a filter can be negated using "not" (``!``).
 The following three filters would find all entries who have a first name of "John" and a last name of "Doe", a first name of "John" or a last name of "Doe", and a first name which is not "John" and a last name which is not "Doe":

 .. code-block:: none